nmkpaleo/nmk-cms/docs/admin/merge-tool.md

 Behind the scenes the merge engine reassigns relations, archives the source snapshot, deletes the source record, and records the result in `MergeLog`.
 Refer to `app/cms/tests/test_admin_merge.py` and `app/cms/tests/test_merge_engine.py` for concrete examples of the full workflow.

+### FieldSlip accession-link reconciliation

+When merging FieldSlips the admin will now see an additional info panel describing the automatic reconciliation of duplicate accession links.
+The merge engine analyses the `AccessionFieldSlip` join table inside the same transaction as the merge, deleting conflicting rows before reassigning the remaining links to the target slip.
+The confirmation screen surfaces how many duplicates were skipped or deleted so staff do not need to manually clean up accessions before finalising the merge.

+Key takeaways for staff users:

+- No IntegrityError will block the merge when both FieldSlips already reference the same accession; the duplicate link is removed automatically.
+- Relation summaries appear alongside the standard merge success banner, making it easier to audit which accessions moved, were skipped, or were deleted.
+- The audit trail in `MergeLog` captures these relation actions so administrators can review the conflict handling at any time.

 ## Configuring Strategies

 Merge strategies determine how conflicting field values resolve: